 2010-11: Di Giuseppe was the third-leading scorer for Villanova in his second season with the Knights.
 He scored 24 goals with 39 assists and had 25 penalty minutes.
 After finishing second in the South Division of the re-aligned OJHL, the Knights reached the Southeast Conference finals.
 In 10 playoff games Di Giuseppe led Villanova in scoring with 6 goals and 10 assists with 8 of his 10 points (3 goals, 5 assists) coming on the power play.
 Di Giuseppe committed to playing college hockey at the University of Michigan in 2011-12.

 2011-12: Di Giuseppe skated in 40 of 41 games for the University of Michigan as a freshman.
 He scored 11 goals with 26 assists and was plus-23 with 18 penalty minutes.
 After finishing second in the CCHA, the Wolverines reached the finals of the league tournament and received an at-large bid to the NCAA Midwest Regional.
-Di Giuseppe was invited to the NHL Draft Combine but was not ranked among the 210 North American skaters in Central Scouting's final rankings prior to the 2012 NHL Draft.
+Di Giuseppe was invited to the NHL Draft Combine but was not ranked among the 210 North American skaters in the Central Scouting final rankings before being selected in the second round (38th overall) in the 2012 NHL Draft.